 Yet, traditional clothing in Germany used to highlight differences just as much as belonging: the dress code prohibited farmers from dressing like nobility and Germans dressed a certain way to look different from the French.

 In the 18th century, traditional clothing became part of folklore to create a sense of German unity and nationality.
-In the 19th century, the idea of uniform work wear further developed into clothing that despite being simple and traditional was worn in a fine and splendid version to festive events.
+In the 19th century, the idea of uniform workwear further developed into clothing that despite being simple and traditional was worn in a fine and splendid version to festive events.

-Traditional German clothing: highlights and regions
+Traditional clothing in Germany: highlights and regions

 This Bavarian classic outfit for men is worn at all kinds of festivities.
 It consists of leather pants, a shirt, knitted stockings and leather shoes, traditionally worn with a hat and other accessories.

-“Lederhosen” can be short, only reaching the thigh, be of a knickerbocker style or go all the way to the ankles.
+Lederhosen can be short, only reaching the thigh, be of a knickerbocker style or go all the way to the ankles.
 They feature a bib with deer horn buttons and are worn with H-shaped suspenders over the shirt.

 The outfit originated in the mountain regions of Bavaria from where it spread to the lowlands as well.
 There are at least six main regional variations with further minor variations and local styles.

 The traditional Dirndl consists of a dress with a tight bodice and a deep round or rectangular neckline.
-An apron is worn over a wide skirt with a high waist and varying length.
+An apron is worn over a wide skirt with a high waist and varying lengths.
 Local and generic variations exist as well as simple and exquisite, expensive designs.

 The male performers stomp their feet and slap the soles of their shoes as well as their thighs and knees, producing a signature sound.
 The women spin around, creating a counterbalance through colorful dresses and graceful movements.

 Black Forest Bollenhut

 Unmarried women wear red bulbs, married women black bulbs.
 The handmade hats can weigh up to two kilos!
-Part of the outfit is a black dress with bodice and wide skirt and a white, puffy blouse.
+Part of the outfit is a black dress with a bodice and wide skirt and a white, puffy blouse.

-A 1772 dress code demanded that all clothing should be made from regional materials, but traditional clothing slowly changed over time with French settling in the region.
+A 1772 dress code demanded that all clothing should be made from regional materials, but traditional clothing slowly changed over time with the French settling in the region.